 (b) As generally prophesied by Leviticus and as confirmed by 2 Chronicles 36:21, quoted above, each of the 70 years of exile was a Sabbath year.
 Each of the 70 years, therefore, represents 7 years of disobedience.
 Consequently, the 70 years represent the equivalent of 490 years of disobedience.
 The prophecy of Daniel 9, therefore, awards Israel with a new cycle of 490 years, which implies that each seventh year would also be a Sabbath.

 B. This Sabbath year pattern of is part of the covenant.

 (a) By using the Sabbath years to count the number of years of exile, God made it part of the covenant (Lev.
 26:35, 43).

 (b) The Lord elevated the weekly Sabbath to be a perpetual sign of the covenant between Him and His people (Ex.
 31:13-17; Ezek.
 20:12, 20).
-By implication the same applies to the annual Sabbath, as confirmed by fact that non-observance of the annual Sabbaths is regarded by the covenant as sign of disobedience.
+By implication, the same applies to the annual Sabbath, as confirmed by the fact that non-observance of the annual Sabbaths is regarded by the covenant as a sign of disobedience.